caixiuhong/solar-power-marketing/README.md

 # Getting Started

 Open the website at [http://www.datagourmet.xyz](http://www.datagourmet.xyz).
 Three graphs are shown in the interactive dashboard.
 On the top is the market size of solar power in chosen year over the states.
-Bottom left shows the relative cities that have most solar power markets for the whole nation or chosen state.
-Bottom right shows the relative zip code region that have most solar power market for the whole nation or chosen state/city.
+Bottom left shows the cities that have most solar power markets for the whole nation or chosen state.
+Bottom right shows the zip code region that have most solar power market for the whole nation or chosen state/city.

 # Credits